rahulnagarkoti/Simple-Node-JS-App/README.md

 # NodeJSForm
-Internship Task using a JavaScript framework.
+Simple task using a JavaScript framework.
 NodeJS and Express has been implemented to achieve the deliverable.

 => Instructions to run the project: